 hmmm - I've changed my mind about this one.
 The distribution map and the site I use to ID local plants don't show this species out here, but it definitely looks much, much more like this species than Rhus glabra.
 I see it often, so I'm guessing it was brought out as an ornamental and escaped.

-''Rhus typhina'' syn. ''R. hirta'' is a species of flowering plant in the family Anacardiaceae, native to eastern North America.
-It is primarily found in Southeastern Canada, the Northeastern and Midwestern United States and the Appalachian Mountains, but is widely cultivated as an ornamental throughout the temperate world.
+''Rhus typhina'', the staghorn sumac, is a species of flowering plant in the family Anacardiaceae, native to eastern North America.
+It is primarily found in southeastern Canada, the northeastern and midwestern United States and the Appalachian Mountains, but is widely cultivated as an ornamental throughout the temperate world.